 In this paper, we conducted an in-depth investigation of data locality and fairness in MapReduce.
-We illustrated the default Hadoop scheduling strategy dl-sched does not guarantee optimal data locality.
-Then we used a cost matrix to represent the associated data movement costs of all {task, slot} pairs, and reformulated the scheduling problem into a new problem that tries to find an assignment that minimizes the sum of assignment cost.
-We proposed augmented lsap-sched that gives optimal data locality by utilizing the well-known problem LSAP.
-The conducted simulation shows lsap-sched can improve the goodness of data locality and reduce the overall DLC substantially.
+We illustrated the default Hadoop scheduling strategy does not guarantee optimal data locality.
+Then we used a cost matrix to represent the associated data movement costs of all potential task assignments, and reformulated the scheduling problem into a new problem that tries to find an assignment minimizing the sum of assignment cost.
+We proposed augmented lsap-sched that gives optimal data locality by utilizing the well-known problem LSAP. conducted simulation shows lsap-sched can improve the goodness of data locality and reduce the overall DLC substantially.
 In addition, we investigated fairness and noticed the conflict between fairness and data locality.
 The assignment cost is split into two parts: fairness cost and data locality cost.
-We enhanced lsap-sched to balance fairness and data locality based on the user-provided weights.
+We enhanced lsap-sched to balance fairness and data locality based on the userprovided weights.
 Corresponding experiments show that the relative importance of fairness and data locality can be tuned effectively and conveniently.
 The desired setting is system specific and depends upon fairness requirements and the typical workload of submitted MapReduce jobs.
-We are implementing our algorithms in Hadoop and expecting to get real results later that will be added to this paper if accepted.